Oracle PL/SQL Programming Workshop

 This class will teach you how to write efficient and scalable PL/SQL programs to create database-intensive PL/SQL applications.
-You will learn the critical and fundamental aspects of PL/SQL language.
+You will learn the critical and fundamental aspects of PL/SQL language and progress to more advanced subjects like bulk-processing, packages and triggers.

 Learning how to create efficient, maintainable, and scalable PL/SQL programs are important objectives of this course.
 To meet these objectives, the course includes instruction on such things as the proper use of stored procedures and functions, cursors, bind variables, bulk processing, packages, triggers, error handling and utilities.
 Hands-on workshops constitute approximately 50% of the course.